Smriti85/PowerBI-360-Business-Intelligence/README.md

 This Business 360 Insights Report has been developed to analyze and visualize critical business metrics for Atliq Hardware, a global electronic hardware company with multiple sales channels.
 The report provides a comprehensive overview across key departments—Finance, Sales, Marketing, and Supply Chain—along with a dedicated view for the Executive team.
 This interactive Power BI tool marks Atliq’s first major step toward data-driven decision-making, aligning with the executive team's vision of embedding analytical insights into the company's work culture.
 Audience
 This report is intended for:
-Executives
-Finance, Sales, Marketing, and Supply Chain teams
+Executives, Finance, Sales, Marketing, and Supply Chain teams

 ### Report Views
 Data spans from September 1, 2017, to December 1, 2021, with a fiscal year starting in September.
 Users can filter data by region/market, customer segment, category, year, quarter, and current year metrics (YTD/YTG) with the base year set as 2022.

 #### 1. Finance View
 Key Metrics:
 Card Visuals: Net Sales vs Benchmark, Gross Margin % vs Benchmark, Net Profit % vs Benchmark